Frequently Asked Questions

 Do I need to attend this program full time?

-Yes, the department expects that all students engage in graduate study on a full-time basis.
+Yes, the department expects that all MA and AuD students engage in graduate study on a full-time basis.
 Students typically register for 12–14 credits per semester.
-In addition, summer registration may be required to complete degree requirements in a timely way.
-Even when not registered for credits in the summer, participation in clinical practicum during the summer months is expected.
+The majority of MA and AuD students do not register for classes or pay tuition during summer semester, but participation in clinical practicum during the summer months is expected.
+PhD students may be able to study part-time in consultation with their advisor.

 Where can I estimate my educational costs?